petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/adding-blog-entries.md

 -  If you change the name of a category, the URL is updated automatically.

-   While editing a category that is being used in a friendly URL, a message will warn you that `Changes made to the category will impact the associated friendly URL`.
+   While editing a category that is being used in a friendly URL, a message appears: `Changes made to the category will impact the associated friendly URL`.

 -  If you delete a category, it's removed automatically from the URL.